msdk/msdk/msdk-featdet/msdk-featdet-ADAP-3D/Readme.md

 ## Future Work

 1. To make ADAP-3D more memory-efficient - Currently it is able to preprocess raw data file as big as 310 MB with Java heap size of 1 GB.
-It is hoped that more memory-efficient methods can enable ADAP-3D to preprocess files of 3+ GB in size.
+It is hoped that more efficient methods can enable ADAP-3D to preprocess files of 3+ GB in size.
 2. To implement a method for detecting isotopes.
 3. To resample raw profile mass spectra to achieve consistent sampling across all scans.